Naspers frees cash-rich Multichoice to take on Netflix & co

 Multichoice had 7.5 billion rand ($503 million) cash at the end of the latest financial disclosure period in March, generated largely from subscription fees of as much as 809 rand a month from some of its 13.5 million households across the continent.

+“The listing of Multichoice Group will create a leading entertainment business on the JSE that is profitable and cash generative,” Patel said in e-mail reply to questions.

-It did not give details how it would deploy the money but analysts expect it to scale up Showmax.
+The company did not provide details on how it would deploy the money but said its balance sheet would allow it to pursue growth opportunities in African video entertainment and pay a “meaningful dividend” to shareholders.
+Analysts also expect it to scale up Showmax.

 “I expect them to be quite a good dividend paying stock but on the other hand it is an industry that is facing structural change so I expect them to continue to invest in Showmax to defend the position,” said Renier de Bruyn, a portfolio manager at Sanlam Private Wealth.